sumurthy/ojsspec/markdown/ServiceScope.md

 | `parent`    | [ServiceScope](ServiceScope.md) |  |

-## consume
+## consume<T>

-Components should call this function to "consume" a dependency, i.e. look up the serviceKey and return the registered service instance.
+Components should call this function to "consume" a dependency,i.e. look up the serviceKey and return the registered service instance.
 If the instance cannot be found, then a default instance will be autocreated and registered with the root ServiceScope.